 So, it’s cold.
 We get it.
 But we still want to get out of the house!
 More importantly, we should get out of the house.
 According to Accuweather.com, going outdoors in the winter helps kids escape germs and bacteria that cause illness.
 It’s also the best source of exercise, bolsters imagination, and gives us some of that sweet, sweet vitamin D that many of us lack in the darker, winter months.

 If you’ve decided to weather the weather and head outside, there are a few things to keep in mind:

 - Plan your outdoor time for the warmest part of the day.

-- Remember infants and children who are not yet mobile will get cold faster, so be sure to check their hands and face frequently for coldness.
+- Babies and children who are not yet mobile will get cold faster, so be sure to check their hands and face frequently for coldness.

 - Use sun protection.
 Even in the winter!
 Protect your children from the sun by using sunscreen and sunglasses.

 We’ve put together a roundup of gear that really keeps the cold out, all of which would make a great (and necessary) addition any child’s winter wardrobe.
+Dress them in this stuff and it will never be too cold to go outside (OK, yes, sometimes it will be but when it’s not they’ll be so warm you won’t have to deal with the whining).
 Now, get out there and have some fun!